 The rulebook itself is written fairly clearly and offers plenty of examples.
 There is a good amount of artwork and photographs to entice the reader.
 It’s a rather handy size and well bound.
 The addition of a solid quick reference sheet at the back of the book is an especially nice touch.

 Another thing that crops up are past orders for opposing units.
-Spotting a target can also depend on whether it fired the previous turn or not.
-Get a big enough game going and it can get a little murky keeping track whether individual units fired the previous turn or not, so you likely will need to use markers indicating given fire orders.
+Spotting a target can also depend on whether it fired the previous turn.
+Get a big enough game going and it can get a little murky keeping track whether individual units fired on the previous turn or not, so you likely will need to use markers indicating given fire orders.

 Some of the task resolutions require a lot of procedural die rolls.
 Artillery is especially damning as you need to make a fire mission request, a communications skill test, then determine how close the spotting round hits, the number of guns that are part of the strike, etc..
 While all the die rolling allows for more predictable results due to probability, it can be a chore to go through.

 The rules express a differing view of design also.
 Some parts are well detailed (like vehicle aimed fire and artillery) while other aspects of the rules are glossed over with abstract task resolution.
 There aren’t hard definitions of cover.
 Close combat is very streamlined under a general assault that takes place within 5″ of an enemy.
 There are some points in the rules suggesting resolution by player agreement as opposed to hard, defined rules.
 It just seems a bit of an odd match in how the rules are presented where some elements are highly detailed, while others are not.